 How To Make Peanut Brittle Step-by-Step

-This is the recipe for old-fashioned peanut brittle and makes the best ever nut brittle!
-This will quickly become your favorite old-fashioned recipes for candies.
+This is the recipe for old-fashioned peanut brittle and makes the best ever nut brittle and will quickly become your favorite old-fashioned recipes for candies.

 (Some people make it as a peanut butter brittle recipe, but this recipe doesn’t have peanut butter as an ingredient.
 Some people also make a very light peanut brittle, but peanut brittle has a golden brown color.)